TheArturthur/CoppermindScraper/Cosmere/Thaylenah.md

   A Thaylen woman, with the characteristic long eyebrows and a glove instead of a full <<Safehand\|safehand>> sleeve.
 ### People
 >“*They're mostly tradesmen and merchants.
 Every one I’ve met has tried to swindle me, but that’s hardly the same thing as invading.*”
-\-Lirin[27]
+\-Lirin[34]

-The Thaylen people are tanned, thought not as dark as the [[Reshi\|Reshi]], and, like most Rosharans, have .
+The Thaylen people are tanned, though not as dark as the [[Reshi\|Reshi]], and, like most Rosharans, have .
 They are typically short, although some can grow as tall as the [[Alethi\|Alethi]].
 Their most recognizable, distinguishing feature are their long white eyebrows, which they sometimes tuck behind their ears.
 There seems to be no upper limit on how long they can grow, other than sheer practicality.
 The Thaylen men additionally have white beards, regardless of their age or the color of their hair.
 The eyebrows are often styled in various ways, such as spikes, bangs or ringlets.
+During, and likely shortly before, the True Desolation it became popular with the affluent youth to style one’s eyebrows like Stormlight wafting off the face.
 To keep them in the desired shape, they are either waxed or starched.
 Some people shave them altogether, although this is rare.
 The eyebrows seem to be of great cultural importance to the Thaylens.
 Even one of their suits of [[Shardplate\|Shardplate]], [[Cvaderln\|Cvaderln]], is decorated with them.
 The eyebrows of a child of a Thaylen and non-Thaylen wouldn't be this long, although they would have streaks of white in them.
 Thaylens can be found not only in their native country but also elsewhere in the world.
 While many of them are travelling merchants, some Thaylen settle in other countries, such as [[Reshi Isles\|Reshi Isles]] or [[Alethkar\|Alethkar]], permanently.
+Some Rosharan peoples nickname Thaylen sailors ‘skyeels’.
 Thaylen businesses, like tailors and banks, can also be found across the continent.
 The people have a reputation for swindling, but they are not considered particularly warlike.
+Curiosity is a defining attribute of the Thaylen people.
 Thaylen locks are known to be of high quality.

   <<Rysn\|Rysn>> and <<Yalb\|Yalb>> in traditional Thaylen dress
 ### Clothes and accessories